TicketsBot/docs/src/setup/dashboard.md

 Simply click the ✅ reaction to confirm you want to close the ticket.

-Close confirmation does not apply to tickets closed using `t!close`.
+Close confirmation does not apply to tickets closed using `/close`.

 Welcome Message
 -